shield-crypto-finance-wallet/shield-crypto-finance-wallet-tokenlist/README.md

-# Shield Crypto Finance Wallet Token List

-Token list for the Shield Crypto Finance Wallet UI.
+# Token list for the Shield Crypto Finance Wallet UI.

 ## Overview
 This repository contains the official token list (JSON metadata and logos) for the Shield Crypto Finance Wallet UI across multiple blockchains.